CBSE Term 2 Boards: 5 Reasons Why Add-On Sample Paper Practice Is A Must For Term 2 | Free Resources For 360 Exam Readiness

-New Delhi [India], February 2 (ANI/Oswaal Books): CBSE Term 1 Exam finished in November 2021, and speculations are stating that CBSE Term 2 Exams will be held in March-April.
+New Delhi [India], February 3 (ANI/Mediawire): CBSE Term 1 Exam finished in November 2021, and speculations are stating that CBSE Term 2 Exams will be held in March-April.

 CBSE has released its Sample Papers on January 14, 2022, which noted the pattern of the paper with a subject-wise marking scheme.